 Resistance exercises for osteoporosis

-Resistance training is crucial for building and maintaining bone (Kitsuda, 2021).
-Resistance exercises involve working against a force, such as weights, resistance bands, or bodyweight to increase the challenge on the body.
-Resistance exercises help strengthen muscles, which can support and protect the bones.
-Examples of resistance exercises that are safe for someone with osteoporosis include: bicep curls with band, standing hip abduction with band and standing scapular retraction with external rotation with resistance.
+Resistance training, which you can also think of as muscle-strengthening exercises, is crucial for building and maintaining bone (Kitsuda, 2021).
+Resistance exercises involve working against a force, such as weights, resistance bands, or your own body weight to increase the challenge on the body.
+Strength-training exercises like lifting weights or using elastic exercise bands help strengthen muscles, which can support and protect the bones.
+That's why it's also crucial to maintain muscle strength for your bone health.
+Examples of resistance exercises that are safe for someone with osteoporosis include: Bicep Curls with Band, Standing Hip Abduction with Band and Standing Scapular Retraction with External Rotation with Resistance.

 Posture exercises for osteoporosis

 Poor posture can put extra stress on the bones and increase the risk of vertebral compression fractures.
-Wellen's posture exercises for people with osteoporosis focus on strengthening the muscles that support good posture, such as the core and back extensor muscles, while also ensuring that they are safe and appropriate for someone with weakened bones.
-Some examples of posture exercises for someone with osteoporosis include: isometric thoracic extension against wall, standing scapular retraction and bridges.
+Wellen's posture exercises for people with osteoporosis focus on strengthening the muscles that support good posture, such as the abdominal muscles (your core) and back extensor muscles, while also ensuring that they are safe and appropriate for someone with weakened bones.
+Some examples of posture exercises for someone with osteoporosis include: Isometric Thoracic Extension Against Wall, Standing Scapular Retraction and Bridges.

 Balance exercises for osteoporosis

-Balance exercises are an essential component of any osteoporosis exercise program.
+Balance exercises are an essential component of any osteoporosis exercise regimen.
 While it's important to build and maintain bone density, it's equally important to prevent the falls that often result in fractures.
-Balance exercises improve stability and reduce the risk of falls.
-Here are some examples of balance exercises that are safe for someone with osteoporosis and are included in Wellen's program: paint the floor (with or without support), standing alternate hip flexion and tiger balancing on front paws with support.
+These movements improve stability and reduce the risk of falls.
+Here are some examples of exercises to improve balance that are safe for someone with osteoporosis and are included in Wellen's program: Paint the Floor (with or without support), Standing Alternate Hip Flexion and Tiger Balancing on Front Paws with Support.

 How does Wellen help with osteoporosis?

 Exercise is one of the most effective ways to build and maintain bone throughout the lifespan.
-By incorporating weight-bearing, resistance, posture and balance exercises into a regular fitness routine, women with osteoporosis can help improve their bone density, prevent further bone loss, increase strength, and reduce the risk of falls and fractures.
-Wellen's customized exercise program provides a safe and effective fitness program that includes all of these exercises and tailors them to your current fitness level.
+By incorporating weight-bearing, resistance, posture and balance exercises into a regular fitness routine, women with osteoporosis (or those aiming for osteoporosis prevention) can help improve their bone health, prevent further bone loss, increase strength, and reduce the risk of falls and fractures.
+Wellen's customized exercise program provides a safe and effective fitness program for healthy bones that includes all of these activities and tailors them to your current fitness level.